Big Pride parade in Paris; Turkish police stop marchers

 Camille Fois, 25, traveled to Paris from the Alpine city of Annency to take part in her first Pride march.
 Speaking about the Hungarian law, she expressed concerns shared by many rights advocates in the European Union.

-“It can happen to us very quick.
+“It can happen to us very quickly.
 It’s not as far away as that,” she ventured.

 The overarching mood among tens of thousands of participants at the Paris event was of celebration after nearly a year-and-a half of pandemic-triggered restrictions on gatherings and socializing.